markgbeckett/zx81/husband_forth/README.md

 Slightly unusually, a standard `ret` instruction is used to exit the NMI routine (wheras, more normally, a `retn` would be used).
 Using `ret` means the previousstate of the maskable interrupt is lost and the maskable interrupts is always be disabled.

 By default, Husband Forth sets the top border to have 31 lines and the bottom border to have 74 lines, so the main screen is not centred vertically.
+It has been suggested that the unequal borders are related to the way it was ported from the NTSC-compatible Tree Forth (adding rows to the bottom border to produce sufficient scanlines for a PAL display).

-## Vsync Generation
+### Vsync Generation

 The Vsync signal is controlled by the ZX81s ULA.
 The Vsync signal is turned on, from software, using `in (0xFE),a` and turned off using `out (<any_address>),a`.
 Other than activating and deactivating the signal, the Z80 has little to do during this phase.
 However, the Z80 is responsible for getting the timing right and on both ZX81 BASIC and Husband Forth, the time between the start and end of the Vsync signal is used to do something useful: to scan the keyboard.
 To work, the code to scan the keyboard has to take a fixed amount of time.